leafsphp/docs/src/docs/mvc/routing.md

 If you're not familiar with Leaf's routing, you should read the [Leaf Routing](/docs/routing/) document first.
 :::

+## The Routes Folder

+Leaf MVC, Leaf API and Skeleton all have a `routes` folder in which all your application's routes are defined.
+The `routes` folder is located in the `app` directory in Leaf MVC and Leaf API but is located in the root directory in Skeleton.
+The `routes` folder contains a single file called `index.php` which is where all your application's routes are defined.
+This file is automatically loaded by Leaf when your application starts.

 ## Linking Controllers

 Controllers provide a way to organize your application's logic.
 They are a great way to keep your routes file clean and easy to read.
 Controllers are just classes that implement the `App\Controllers\Controller` protocol.
 You can find more information about controllers in the [Controllers](/docs/mvc/controllers) document.
 This document will focus on how to link controllers to routes.